I underestimated the Low End, and that’s today we’re completing this series in a exclusive post about “KICK”

 - Bam!
 You now have a selection of notes that you can safely go to since these tracks have kicks that work.
 Since you’ve liked how they sound in other tracks, you’ll probably like it in your track as well.
 For example, I prefer kicks in A or G# because I like this tone in other tracks and, therefore, I apply it to my tracks as well.

-Check the video below to understand better how you can do it:
+Check the video below to understand better how you can do it or check out this post:

 Now it’s your turn